valkey-io/valkey-doc/docs/management/security/acl.md

 * There are no length limits, the password will just be memorized in some client software.
 There is no human that needs to recall a password in this context.
 * The ACL password does not protect any other thing.
 For example, it will never be the password for some email account.
-* Often when you are able to access the hashed password itself, by having full access to the Redis commands of a given server, or corrupting the system itself, you already have access to what the password is protecting: the Redis instance stability and the data it contains.
+* Often when you are able to access the hashed password itself, by having full access to the Valkey commands of a given server, or corrupting the system itself, you already have access to what the password is protecting: the Valkey instance stability and the data it contains.

 For this reason, slowing down the password authentication, in order to use an algorithm that uses time and space to make password cracking hard,